The Windows utility, E2B_Editor.exe will help you to make a custom menu for your own custom wallpaper.

 Overwrite the old .cfg file with the new values (or make a new file)

 Copy all lines that occur after the line containing '-- ADVANCED MENU SETTINGS ---' to the .cfg file.
 If the special line does not exist, you will be warned.

 Open the updated .cfg file in Notepad for you to view and edit if required.

-Undo (CTRL+Z) - Undoes the most recent menu position change.
+Undo (CTRL+Z) - Restores the most recent menu position change.
 If you accidentally clicked on the bitmap window and thus moved\resized the menu, this will restore the previous values!
-It only has a memory of 1 change though - think of it as an 'Oops' button!
+It only has a memory depth of only 1 change though - think of it as an 'Oops' button!

 Draw a menu box with the mouse

 You can use the mouse to draw a menu.
 Note that the menu border (if enabled) will be drawn around the outside of the menu area that you draw with the mouse.
 The Undo button will restore the previous menu size and position.

 24-bit colours (e.g. FF00FF)

 These must be 6 hexadecimal numbers (0-9, A-F where A=10, B=11, etc.), the first two characters are the Red value, followed by the Green value and then the Blue value (i.e. RRGGBB).
 Hex value 00 would mean no colour, FF would mean full colour, 80 would mean half-full colour.